California Housing Update: SB 79 and New Condo Rules

 What This Means for You

-If you're buying a condo in California: Check whether your target building was previously blocked by investor concentration rules.
-If so, you may want to time your purchase for after August 1 when conventional financing becomes available, potentially saving you from higher-rate non-warrantable condo loans.
+If you're buying a condo in California: Check whether your target building was previously blocked by investor-concentration rules.
+If so, a building that was non-warrantable last year may produce a conventional loan now — potentially saving you from a higher-rate non-warrantable condo loan.

-If you own a California condo and want to refinance: If your building failed Fannie Mae project review due to investor concentration, insurance issues, or deductible caps, one of these upcoming changes may resolve the problem.
-We can check your building's eligibility and tell you which date to target.
+If you own a California condo and want to refinance: If your building failed Fannie Mae project review due to investor concentration, insurance issues, or deductible caps, one of the recent or upcoming changes may resolve the problem.
+We can check your building's eligibility and tell you where things stand.

 If you're looking at new construction near transit: SB 79 will bring more options to market, but the first projects under the new streamlined process won't deliver units for 18–24 months.
-In the meantime, existing transit-adjacent condos that become newly financeable on August 1 are the most immediate opportunity.
+In the meantime, existing transit-adjacent condos that are newly financeable are the most immediate opportunity.

 Check Your California Condo's Eligibility

-Not sure if your building qualifies for conventional financing today — or if it will after the August changes?
-We can run a project review check and let you know where things stand.
+Not sure if your building qualifies for conventional financing today — or whether an upcoming change will get it there?
+We can run a project-review check and let you know where things stand.

 See Today's Rates →